 Fundamentals – Fundamentals are the basics used in agility training exercises.
-They include basic agility training “tools” such as the collar grab, “Get it, bring it, leave it”, tug, target and basic obedience skills such as sit, down and stay.
+They include basic agility training “tools” such as the collar grab, “Get it, bring it, leave it”, “tug” and “target”.

 Flatwork – Flatwork exercises teach the dog the beginning of handling cues.
 This includes learning where to be in relationship to the handler and beginning to recognize indicators for turns/crosses.

 Focus – Focus exercises teach the dog impulse control and drive, as well as to focus on obstacles and ignore distractions.